jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 `src/web/tests/__mocks__/jaiaAPI.mock.ts`

-Here we tell jest we want to use the real `JaiaAPI` class from `src/web/utils/jaia-api.ts` but replace it's `hit` method with a mock that returns a mocked response.
+Here we tell Jest we want to use the real `JaiaAPI` class from `src/web/utils/jaia-api.ts` but replace it's `hit` method with a mock that returns a mocked response.

 ```
 // Mock JaiaAPI, replace the hit method on the jaiaAPI instance